ontio/ontology/README.md

 ```

-To show the wallet info：
+To show the wallet info:

 ```shell
 $ ./nodectl wallet --list account